PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Add License & Contributing Guidelines:**

-1.Choose a license and add a LICENSE file to your repository.
+1. Choose a license and add a LICENSE file to your repository.
-2.Create a CONTRIBUTING.md file with guidelines on how to contribute.
+2. Create a CONTRIBUTING.md file with guidelines on how to contribute.

 ```
 # Contributing Guidelines